txt/ase19/docs/hw2.md

 - Part1: read a file from disk (or from a string) into a list of lists (where all the strings are turned into numbers, where appropriate).
 - Part2: redo the above, handling some tedious special cases:
-  - skip blank likes
+  - skip blank likes;
-  - complain if any line is not the same size as line1 (number of cells)
+  - complain if any line is not the same size as line1 (number of cells);
-  - if any cell in the data contains "?", just skip over it
+  - if any cell in the data contains "?", just skip over it;
-  - ifa column name contains a "?", then skip over that whole columns
+  - ifa column name contains a "?", then skip over that whole columns;
-- Part3: assuming no errors, generate the structire showing above;
+- Part3: using the Part2 code,  generate something like the structure showing above (near enough is good enough).

 To test Part2, run a test case like the  following.
 To test Part3, write a `dump` method  for `Tbl` (to spit out something like the big print out